Maria Rye sets up a law stationer’s business in Lincoln’s Inn to provide employment to young women.

 She is also a patron of CFAB; Children and Families Across Borders, a charity that reunites children separated from their parents.
 In 2014 she was appointed Chancellor of the University of Greenwich, and has received numerous awards for her contribution to law reform in the UK and abroad.

-Ingrid Simler became the first woman president of the Employment Appeal Tribunal
+Ingrid Simler becomes the first woman president of the Employment Appeal Tribunal.

 Leeona Dorrian, Lady Dorrian, graduated from Aberdeen University, and has served as a judge of the supreme courts since 2005.
 Christine McLintock, president of Law society of Scotland, said the appointment was a significant step forward for equality and diversity, also calling Leeona a wonderful role model.

 Elizabeth Truss was appointed the first female Lord Chancellor and Secretary of State for Justice by Theresa May, Prime Minister of the United Kingdom.
 She is the first woman to be in this role since its creation in May 1707.